DinoChiesa/Apigee-Java-WsSec-Signature-2/README.md

 The 'package' goal will copy the jar to the resources/java directory for the example proxy bundle.
-If you want to use this in your own API Proxy, you need to drop this JAR into the appropriate API Proxy bundle.
+If you want to use this in your own API Proxy, you need to copy this JAR into the appropriate API Proxy bundle.
 Or include the jar as an environment-wide or organization-wide jar via the Apigee administrative API.

 ## Details

-There is a single jar, apigee-wssecdsig-20201005.jar .
+There is a single jar, apigee-wssecdsig-20201006.jar .
 Within that jar, there are two callout classes,

 * com.google.apigee.edgecallouts.wssecdsig.Sign - signs the input SOAP document.
 * com.google.apigee.edgecallouts.wssecdsig.Validate - validates the signed SOAP document